trhacknon/trhacknon.github.io/_posts/2019-11-22-Mixed-Assemblies.md

 But, anyway, it works.

+You can watch a [video](https://vimeo.com/338462989) of this succeeding on Vimeo.

 # Detecting CLR Injection

 If you have been reading my blog posts about Donut, you may be familiar with ModuleMonitor.
 It uses WMI Event Win32_ModuleLoadTrace to monitor for module loading.
 For each module that is loaded, it captures information about the process that loaded the module.